The cart is empty

 3. In the same pan, adding a little more oil if needed and sauté the potatoes over a medium high flame until they begin to color.
 Return the peppers and onion to the pan, mix together and cook 5 more minutes to blend the flavors.
 Remove from heat and add to the egg mixture and mix well.

-4. Clean the skillet out with kitchen paper removing a bits and re-grease by rubbing in the 2 teaspoons of olive oil with a clean sheet of kitchen paper.
+4. Clean the skillet out with paper towels removing a bits and re-grease by rubbing in the 2 teaspoons of olive oil with a clean sheet of paper towels.
 Reserve the oiled paper.
 Heat the pan over a medium low flame then pour in the egg mixture.
 Spread evenly in the pan.

 5. Cook the frittata slowly taking care that it doesn’t burn.
 When it is almost set, slide the frittata onto a plate with the uncooked side up.
 Wipe the skillet with the oily paper towel.
 Hold the skillet over the plate and turn the skillet, uncooked side down, back into the skillet.
 Return to the heat and cook for 5 more minutes.